Chris Pusey

-Chris Pusey (born June 30, 1965 in Brantford, Ontario) is a former professional ice hockey goaltender.
+Chris Pusey (born July 20, 1965) is a Canadian former professional ice hockey goaltender.
 He is notable for returning after retiring from professional ice hockey, with the Dundas Real McCoys, an OHA senior team, and the club made the final four in the Allan Cup tournament.
 Chris, however, was playing not as a goaltender, but as a defenceman.
 As a child, Chris was known to friends and family as "Gigger".

 Chris was called up by the Detroit Red Wings in October 1985, after starter Eddie Mio went down with a knee injury.
 He made his only NHL appearance on October 19, 1985, against Chicago.
 Starter Corrado Micalef allowed three goals in the first period.
 Pusey entered the game and Detroit pulled to within one goal after two periods; however, three Chicago goals in the third (including the first NHL goal by defenceman Marc Bergevin) would end the Red Wing comeback bid.